 And then there's Shea Butter.
 It's one amazing ingredient!
 The concentration of natural vitamins and fatty acids makes it incredibly nourishing and moisturizing for the skin.
 In a 2010 study shea butter was found to "reduce inflammation due to its cinnamic acid and other natural properties."
 It even has the potential to help avoid skin mutations!
 That's a big deal these days.
 Shea Butter also aids in the skin's natural collagen production.
 With long term use, many people report softening and strengthening as well as wrinkle reduction.

 Cocoa Butter.
-We have one lotion bar that uses cocoa butter instead of shea butter and ooooohhhhh the aroma!
+We have one limited edition lotion bar that uses cocoa butter instead of shea butter and ooooohhhhh the aroma!
 Expeller pressed from Certified Organic cocoa beans it still contains amazing nourishment along with the most natural "chocolate" scent!
 I know the smell isn't for everyone, but believe me those who love the smell of cocoa butter aren't disappointed.
 Cocoa Butter also contains amazing skin regenerating properties from burns, rashes and infections along with healing chapped lips and preventing skin dryness and peeling.

 Next up - Beeswax.
 Beeswax forms a barrier, protecting your skin.
 It does this in two ways - by keeping the elements out and by keeping the moisture in.
 This leaves your hands free to heal while you work, sleep or play!